Skip to main content

 Aromatase Inhibitors (AIs) Fine-Tuning the Hormonal Ratio

 In some men, particularly those with higher body fat, the conversion of testosterone to estradiol via the aromatase enzyme can be elevated.
-This increased estrogen can strengthen the on the HPG axis and cause unwanted side effects.
+This increased estrogen can strengthen the negative feedback on the HPG axis and cause unwanted side effects.
 Anastrozole is an aromatase inhibitor (AI) that blocks this conversion process.

 • Improve the Testosterone-to-Estradiol Ratio ∞ This optimization is crucial for both symptomatic relief and for reducing estrogenic side effects.